sciencehistory/scihist_digicoll/README.md

 * [devise](https://github.com/plataformatec/devise) is used for authentication/login
 * [access-granted](https://github.com/chaps-io/access-granted) is used for some very simple authorization/permissions (right now just admins can do some things other logged in staff can not)

+### Writing tests

+Some things we have configured in our `rails_helper.rb` to make writing tests easier and the application settings more configurable.

+#### browser tests

+Rspec `system` tests are configured to run with the `:selenium_chrome_headless` driver for real browser testing.
+If you tag a system test `js: false`, it will still run with `rack_test`, not a real browser.

+If instead of running in a headless browser, you want to run in a real browser you can see being automated on your screen, run as `SHOW_BROWSER=true ./bin/rspec [whatever]`.

+#### a logged in user

+If you tag a test with `logged_in_user: true`, the test framework will create a random user and set it as the logged in user with devise, so your tests have a logged in user available.

+     describe "something", logged_in_user: true do ...
+     # or
+     it "does something", logged_in_user: true do ...

+#### ActiveJob queue adapter

+Rails by default, in the test environment, will run any background ActiveJobs with it's `:async` adapter -- they are run in a separate thread in process, still async.

+Other available ActiveJob adapters are

+* `:inline` -- run the job synchronously, inline, so it is is complete before going to the next code line.
+Using this setting is one way to get our shrine file promotion and derivatives creation have happened before going to the next line of the test.
+* `:test` -- don't run the ActiveJob at all, but there are Rails test methods to test that it was indeed enqueued, with the arguments expected.

+We provide test setup to let you switch ActiveJob queue adaptors for particular test or test context:

+    describe "something", queue_adapter: :inline
+    # or
+    it "does something", queue_adapter: :test

 ## Production deployment